 ||The unique client ID of your Marketo instance.|

 ||The unique client secret of your Marketo instance.|

 For more information on acquiring these values, refer to the Marketo authentication guide.

 Once you have gathered your required credentials, you can follow the steps in the next section.

 In the Platform UI, select Sources from the left navigation bar to access the Sources workspace.
-The Catalog screen displays a variety of sources for which you can create an account with.
+The Catalog screen displays a variety of sources with which you can create an account.